Gauthamprasath/eJPT/Notes.md

 ## eJPT Notes
-**This notes will guide you through all the commands and tools which are given in the official eJPT material.
+**This notes will guide you through all the tools which are given in the official eJPT material.
 Make sure to replace the ip addresses and port numbers when you use it**

 ------------
 **Routing**